Tolt-Technologies/eye-gaze-aware/README.md

 ### 3. Marking an application as Gaze Aware<a name="marking-gaze-aware"></a>

-An application is marked as Gaze Aware in two ways: at runtime via a [Window Property](https://learn.microsoft.com/en-us/windows/win32/winmsg/using-window-properties) and in the registry to add itself to a 'directory' of installed Gaze Aware applications.
+A Windows application is marked as Gaze Aware in two ways: at runtime via a [Window Property](https://learn.microsoft.com/en-us/windows/win32/winmsg/using-window-properties) and in the registry to add itself to a 'directory' of installed Gaze Aware applications.

 #### Gaze Aware Window Property